Citi FMs Apiorkor, 8 other Ghanaians up for Baobab Awards in Nigeria

 Citi FM’s Apiorkor, 8 other Ghanaians up for Baobab Awards in Nigeria

-Citi FM’s Apiorkor Seyiram Ashong, and eight other Ghanaians will be awarded at the Baobab Awards in Nigeria.
+Apiorkor Seyiram Ashong and eight other Ghanaians will be awarded at the Baobab Awards in Nigeria.

 The Baobab Awards is a project of Nigerian Komolafe Omutunde.
-It is held to celebrate great minds and achievers who promote African arts and culture.
+It is held to celebrate great minds and achievers who promote African art and culture.

 Nine Ghanaians will be awarded on that day and they include Gamel Sankarl, Apiorkor Seyiram Ashong, Bertha Wensah, Emmanuel Arthur, Oswald Okaitei, Sylvanus Bedzrah, Rosaline Abigail Kyere-Nartey, Vera Adu Amaning and Wilson Amooro.

-Apiorkor Seyiram Ashong is a poet and an editor.
-She works with Citi FM as a producer, editor, broadcast presenter and brand strategist.
+Apiorkor Seyiram Ashong is a poet, editor, teacher and Literacy activist.
+She works with Citi FM as a producer, editor, broadcast presenter and brands promoter.

+The Ministry of Tourism, Culture and Creative Arts, as well as the Ghana Association of Writers, have endorsed the Ghanaian achievers and have expressed how proud they are of the nominees.

 The nine will go to Nigeria on the said date to receive their awards.